P-p-H-d/mlib/README.md

 ##### void name\_push\_at(name\_t array, size\_t key, const type x)

-Push a new element into the position 'key' of the array 'array' with the value 'value' contained within.
+Push a new element into the position 'key' of the array 'array' with the value 'value'.
+All elements after the position 'key' (included) will be moved in the array towards the back, and the array will have one more element.
 'key' shall be a valid position of the array: from 0 to the size of array (included).
-This method is created if the INIT\_SET operator is provided.
+This method is created only if the INIT\_SET operator is provided.

 ##### void name\_emplace\_back[\_suffix](name\_t array, args...)